 - Do not bring onto the prison property (including the parking lot) any drugs, knives, and tobacco products, weapons of any kind or any other contraband.
 All vehicles are subject to search.
 Check your vehicle before you leave home to ensure there is no contraband.

 - The following items may not be brought into the prison: cell phones, computers, smart watches, any other device with a cellular or wi-fi connection, money of any sort, paper or books (unless pre-approved), food or beverages, prescription or over-the-counter medication (see next item), weapons of any kind including key-chain sized pocket knives or self-defense items.

-- If you are required to carry a medical device or prescription with you at all times, please contact us to make arrangements in advance.
+- If you are required to carry a medical device or prescription with you at all times, please contact us at the number provided on your follow-up email to make arrangements in advance.

-- jewelry items worn on the facial areas such as earrings/studs in nose, tongue, lips, or eyebrow
+- No jewelry items worn on the facial areas such as earrings/studs in nose, tongue, lips, or eyebrow.

-- white shirt and white pants worn together
+- White shirt and white pants may not be worn together

 AT THE GATE:

 - Be at the gate by 2:30 PM.
 The visitors will enter together.
-Late arrivals may not be allowed to attend.
+Late arrivals will not be allowed to attend.

 - You must be at least 18 years old and have a photo ID to enter, preferably a driver’s license.